-3.2 Empirical Results
+3.2 Main Empirical Results

 Basic results.
 The introduction of postal voting increased voter turnout in a sizeable and statistically significant way, as can be seen from Table 2.
-Depending on the empirical model, the increase in turnout lies between around 3 percentage points (for models without canton-specific linear time trends) and around 4 percentage points (for models with time trends).
+Depending on the empirical model, the increase in turnout lies between around 3 percentage points (for models without cantonspecific linear time trends) and around 4 percentage points (for models with time trends).
 In view of the large variation in voter turnout between ballots, an increase of between 3 to 4 percentage points might be viewed as negligible.
 However, compared to the long-run average in voter turnout and long-run cross-cantonal variation, the effect is rather large and amounts approximately to a 10 percent increase.
 The demographic variables have no additional explanatory power after controlling for canton-specific and ballot-specific fixed effects.
 Net cantonal income has a positive effect on voter turnout; however, this effect diminishes, and its statistical significance falls below conventional levels, if canton-specific linear time trends are controlled for.
 An F-test, that the time-varying factors in specification (4) have no effect on aggregate participation, is not rejected.
+As reported in Table A.1, there is indeed limited variation over time for control variables from the same canton.
 The canton-specific linear time trends are jointly highly statistically significant.
+Accordingly, we conduct robustness tests for specifications without time trends but including cantonal time-varying factors and specifications with time trends and no time-varying factors.
+In the next section with supplementary results, we limit our analysis to specifications including canton-specific linear time trends but no additional time-varying factors.

 Dependent variable: (1) (2) (3) (4)

 Voter turnout

 Postal voting 2.995 2.861 4.071 4.147

-(6.96) (6.50) (9.52) (9.31)
+- (6.96) (6.50) (9.52) (9.31)

 GDP pc (in 000s) 0.095 0.069

-(2.59) (1.40)
+- (2.59) (1.40)

 Population (in 000s) -0.005 0.002

 (0.80) (0.12)

 Fraction over 65 years -23.101 8.565

 (1.48) (0.25)

 Cantonal fixed-effects Yes Yes Yes Yes

 Time fixed-effects Yes Yes Yes Yes

 Cantonal spec. time trends No No Yes Yes

 Constant 43.580 44.585 43.674 40.107

 (37.34) (14.93) (39.83) (6.32)

 Observations 2752 2752 2752 2752

 R-squared 0.73 0.73 0.78 0.78